-You can find it by clicking the export button on the toolbar and selecting any of the export options that are affected by these settings like Public URL, Web Content, React Component or Frame Recording.
+Find Play setting by clicking the export button on the toolbar and selecting any of the export types that are using Play Settings:

 Here’s an overview of all the settings you can control for your scene.

-Make orbiting your scene smoother with Soft Orbit or sharper by turning it off.
+Soft orbit → Make orbiting your scene smoother with Soft Orbit set to Yes.

 Add an hover effect on your whole scene with the On Hover setting.

-The sensitivity slider will make the effect stronger or more subtle.
+Sensitivity → The sensitivity value will make the effect stronger or more subtle.

-Orbit Limits will force your orbit to be constrained to a specific area of your scene with the starting point being the position of your main camera.
+Orbit Limits and Pan Limits will force the camera Orbit and Pan to be constrained to a specific limit from the initiate position of the main camera.

-With Zoom Limits you can choose a minimum and maximum percentage of zoom allowed when interacting with your scene.
+Zoom Limits can control the minimum and maximum percentage of zoom allowed for the main camera.

 Animated Turntable lets you add an automatic rotation to your scene on the Y axis.

-Define the speed and direction of the rotation.
+Speed → defines the speed of the rotation.